MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 ## Deploy this scenario

-This deployment includes one hub virtual network, and two peered spokes.
+This deployment includes one hub virtual network and two connected spokes.
 An Azure Firewall and Azure Bastion host are also deployed.
 Optionally, the deployment can include virtual machines in the first spoke network and a VPN gateway.

+### Using VNet Peering:

 ### [Azure CLI](#tab/cli)